 How we help

-Pharmazon HomeCare maintains dedicated specialist ADHD stock.
-We monitor supply proactively and communicate early when constraints arise.
-See our ADHD medication shortage page for current availability.
+We maintain dedicated specialist ADHD stock and monitor supply proactively.
+See our medication shortage page for current guidance.

 Problem